 About Chris Ploof:

-Hailing from a small town in Massachusetts, award winning master jeweler Chris Ploof was once a skinny boy lurking around the local living history museum, watching awestruck as the craftspeople manipulated what had previously seemed unyielding: glass, tin, iron.
-All the while, his spirit was fusing itself to the use of heat and tools to ingeniously create utility and elegance.
+Growing up in a small town in Massachusetts, award-winning master jeweler Chris Ploof was a skinny boy lurking around the local living history museum and watching, awestruck, as the craftspeople manipulated materials that had previously seemed unyielding: glass, tin, iron.

-Chris has studied with many well-known artists, and apprenticed under a master goldsmith.
-He has an insatiable curiosity and drive that lead him down long roads even after the challenges at hand have been met.
-“Impossible is only a temporary condition,” he likes to say.
-“If my customer wants a Damascus bathtub, we will make it for them.”
+Chris has studied with many well-known artists and apprenticed under a master goldsmith.
+He has an insatiable curiosity and drive that leads him down long roads even after the challenges at hand have been met.

 Listen to Chris’ interview on National Public Radio: “Day in the Work Life”